NoHaxsJustAsian/Image-Processor/README.md

     - Added loadPPMHelp, to call all necessary methods to load in a model when given a string which contains all of the data contained in a file for a PPM Image.
     - Added loadImageHelp, to call all necessary methods to load in a model when given a string which contains all of the data contained in a file for a Image that is not a PPM.
     - Added savePPMHelp, to call all necessary methods to save a final image which contains all of the data contained in a file for a PPM Image and outputs it.
+    - Changed loadImageHelp to take in x and y int values to utilize as displacement.
+    - Changed loadPPMHelp to take in x and y int values to utilize as displacement.

   - ImageProcessorModel
     - Added filter return method, getFilter, to decouple the model from the controller.